Abuse of a Corpse is now a Felony in Texas

 (f) In this section, “cemetery” and “cemetery organization” have the meaning assigned by Section 711.001, Health and Safety Code

 What is the punishment for abuse of a corpse?

 In the spring of 2017, lawmakers approved Senate Bill 524 making the offense of abuse of a corpse a state jail felony, punishable by six months to two years in a state jail facility and up to a $10,000 fine.
 Originally, the offense was a Class A misdemeanor, punishable by up to a year in jail and a maximum $4000 fine.
 Unlike time served in the county jail or prison, state jail sentences must be served day for day.

 Senate Bill 524 was sponsored by Sen. Brian Birdwell, R-Granbury, State Rep. Charlie Geren, R-Fort Worth, and State Rep. Nicole Collier, D-Fort Worth.
-It was passed on May 29, 2017, and will take effect on September 1, 2017.
+It was passed on May 29, 2017, and took effect on September 1, 2017.